WHAT IS SEXTECH AND WHY IS IT SUCH A BIG OPPORTUNITY?

 What comes to mind when you hear the word ‘sextech’?
 Sex robots and virtual girlfriends?
 Sex toys and adult websites?
-These only a portion of the sextech industry.
-In the article “What is sextech and why is everyone ignoring it?”, Cindy Gallop claims that if you start searching the hashtag #sextech on Twitter, you’ll see that many things are happening in the sextech environment right now and technology helps improve our sexual health and wellness.
+These are only a portion of the sextech industry.
+In the article “What is sextech and why is everyone ignoring it?”
+Cindy Gallop claims that if you start searching the hashtag #sextech on Twitter, you’ll see that many things are happening in the sextech environment right now.
+Technology helps improve our sexual health and wellness.
 We constantly hear and read about such growing industries as fintech and healthtech.
 But sextech is often overlooked.
 Given that sexual health is an essential part of our life, is there something about to change?

 Bryony Cole, a sextech expert and a founder of the Future of Sex — a podcast that explores how technology and culture shift affect the future of sex.
-She defines sextech as “any technology designed to enhance sexuality”.
+She defines sextech as “any technology designed to enhance sexuality.”
 The term sexuality is not just about sex.
 It has a broader meaning that includes health, wellbeing, education, personal safety, gender identity, entertainment, and dating.
-The technologies span from virtual reality and AI to apps, digital platforms, remote-controlled sex toys as well as technology used in medicine.
+The technologies span from virtual reality and AI to apps, digital platforms, remote-controlled sex toys, and technology used in medicine.

-Traditionally investors used to overlook sextech startups, not perceiving it as a profitable industry.
-However, things are changing, and more entrepreneurs become aware of the potential of the sextech market.
+Traditionally investors used to overlook sextech startups, not perceiving them as a profitable industry.
+However, things are changing, and more entrepreneurs have become aware of the potential of the sextech market.

 For example, an angel investor Laura Behrens Wu says that she perceives investing in sextech like any other investment in healthcare.
 She sees big potential in this segment, comparing it to Headspace or Calm.
 Those who neglect the opportunities that this market represents may regret it in five years.

 Go above selling your product and show your desire to educate the crowd.
-Milena Bacalja, cofounder and chief innovation and research officer at the Menstrual Health Hub, a female health business, says that people become “more conscientious”.
+Milena Bacalja, cofounder and chief innovation and research officer at the Menstrual Health Hub, a female health business, says that people become “more conscientious.”
 Especially millennials.
-Apart from having a great product, they want to know and feel what the company is selling them.
+Apart from having a great product, they want to know and feel what the company sells them.

 For sextech, the part of education is becoming central.
 To engage users with your product, you have to teach them how to use it, how it’s going to benefit their sexual health, and in this way, creating more long-lasting relationships with them.
-For example, the creators of a period tracker app Clue have adopted this approach and developed a platform for sex education that offers “bite-sized content” to help people learn more about their bodies, their health, and wellness.
+For example, the creators of a period tracker app, Clue, have adopted this approach and developed a platform for sex education that offers “bite-sized content” to help people learn more about their bodies, health, and wellness.

 Having an idea of creating a sextech product is awesome.
-However, you need a team ready to turn this idea into a viable product.
-Moreover, you need to find like-minded people, ready to delve into domain learning.
+However, it would help if you had a team ready to turn this idea into a viable product.
+Moreover, it would help if you found like-minded people ready to delve into domain learning.
 Historically, it has been difficult to find a qualified software development team ready to start a sextech project.
 Most engineers and developers are trained to work for mainstream industries.
 But it’s not our story.

 One of the projects that we cherish and love is a social dating platform.
-For our client, we developed the platform from scratch and continue to deliver a quality and stable product able to handle peak loads.
+We developed the platform from scratch for our client and continue to deliver a quality and stable product able to handle peak loads.